 Applied General Qualifications

-BTEC Level 3 QCF National Extended Diploma with profile D*DD (to include a unit grade profile of 9 distinctions)
+BTEC Level 3 QCF National Extended Diploma with profile D*DD in a relevant subject

 Irish Leaving Certificate

 Overall Irish Leaving Certificate Higher grades H3,H3,H3,H3,H3 to include H3 Higher Maths.
 Plus English grade H6 at Higher level or Grade 04 at Ordinary level.